-You never know, they might just have someone in their sphere of influence that works in a gym or perhaps even owns a gym that they could put you in touch with.
+You never know; they might have someone in their sphere of influence who works in a gym or perhaps even owns a gym they could put you in touch with.

-So once you have used the various methods I have listed above to find potential gyms that you would like to approach for employment, the next step is making contact with them to find out if they have any positions available.
+So once you have used the various methods I have listed above to find potential gyms that you would like to approach for employment, the next step is contacting them to find out if they have any positions available.

-There are numerous ways to go about this, a couple of which I want to go into in a little more detail.
+There are numerous ways to go about this, a couple of which I want to explore in more detail.

-For me, setting up a face-to-face meeting is the best way to go about reaching out to a gym manager about the possibility of employment.
+For me, setting up a face-to-face meeting is the best way to reach out to a gym manager about possible employment.

-With all your research conducted as to which gyms are in your area, you will also have no doubt found other information that’s valuable too.
+With all your research on which gyms are in your area, you will undoubtedly find other information that’s valuable too.

 And one of these titbits should be the name of who runs the gym.